jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

 You can also debug subprocess in VSCode.
 All you need to do is add `"subProcess": true,` to your `launch.json`.

-## .env files
-You can make `.env` files to set environment variables.
-Go at top of directory.
-Can add environment variables, python path, etc.

-## Troubleshooting Python Interpreter Issues
+# Troubleshooting Python Interpreter Issues

 Sometimes you have problems where Pylint seems to be using a different interpreter.
 Even if you select the correct interpreter and do it at the workspace level.
 I don't know what causes this, but here is how to fix it:

 It could be caused by having something in

-"pylint.interpreter": ["/Users/julius/opt/anaconda3/envs/all2/bin/python"],
+`"pylint.interpreter": ["/Users/julius/opt/anaconda3/envs/all2/bin/python"],`

 #### Testing

 Sometimes the Discover Tests functionality fails, often for path issues.
 Remember, even if it fails you can always runs tests by doing `python -m pytest my_tests`

 if discover tests fails, go to the terminal  - click on the output tab - and change it to Python Test Log